 Disinfect Commonly Touched Areas

 Since so many illnesses are transmitted by touch, it’s important to clean objects and surfaces employees frequently encounter.
-Disinfecting items around the office, such as door handles, elevator buttons, handrails, etc., as well as encouraging employees to disinfect items in their immediate work area, like their desk, computer and keyboard, can break the cycle of infection.
-Disinfecting these surfaces and objects helps eliminate the number of germs that are passed around and picked up by others
+Disinfecting items around the office, such as door handles, elevator buttons, handrails, etc., as well as encouraging employees to disinfect items in their immediate work area, like their desk, computer and keyboard, helps eliminate the number of germs that are passed around and picked up by others.

 Common Signs and Symptoms